Sivec: History

 The extraction of Sivec marble can be dated back 500 BCE and earlier.
 Extraction flourished under the Roman period when the quarries near the ancient city of Stibera (today Prilep) produced stone for the production of Roman sculptures, as well as replicas of Greek original bronzes.
 These replicas went to Rome or to other parts of the empire.

-Sivec is a famous material that was used in south-east Europe from the 3rd century BCE until the 5th century CE, producing some of the most visually stunning creations of the ancient world.
-It is estimated that during these centuries, 1.2 million cubic meters of Sivec White Marble were mined from the Prilep area.
+Sivec is a renowned material that was extensively utilized in southeastern Europe from the 3rd century BCE until the 5th century CE, giving rise to some of the most visually breathtaking creations of the ancient world.
+It is estimated that approximately 1.2 million cubic meters of Sivec White Marble were extracted from the Prilep area during this period.

 Through the centuries, Sivec was used for many building and reconstruction sites throughout the world.
 It was used for the reconstruction of Roman emperor Diocletian's Palace in Split, Croatia.
 It has been also used by Edvard Ravnikar for lines at Prešeren Square in Ljubljana, Slovenia.
+Also, all of the marble used in the external cladding of the Sheikh Zayed Grand Mosque was sourced from Sivec.